 We got on the road late at 8:30.
 It was a steep climb.
-Strangely we found ourselves caught up with all sorts of other cyclists, notably a team of six Italians, an older French couple who seemed to have packed everything they owned, and an older German chap, Harold, who became our ‘Dad for the day’.
+Strangely we found ourselves caught up with all sorts of other cyclists, notably a team of six Italians, an older French couple who seemed to have packed everything they owned, and a retired German chap, Harold, who became our ‘Dad for the day’.
 I first spoke to him when he was stood by the road, sweating profusely, as I thought he needed help.
 I asked if he was OK.
 He said, “fine, it’s shady here”.
-I pedalled on and later Lou walked with him up the mountain.
+I pedaled on and later Lou walked with him up the mountain.

 As we reached Foncebadon which our big, fat, granny pants book says is abandoned but actually has a refuge with a bar and café.
 I stopped there to wait for Lou and Harold arrived, calling out to walkers “Agua?” and as he looked knackered I quickly offered him a spare bottle I had in my panniers.
 He said he didn’t need it, he just wanted to check that he could get fresh water before he threw the hot stuff out.
 Lou caught us up and after an emergency cigarette break we set off together for the top.
 The first top!
 There were two – unfair.
 The first was marked by a pile of projectile sweating cyclists and a couple of chipper chaps from a Basque cycling club who had overtaken us many times along the route.